Organizations Eligible for Voluntary Contributions

 Each taxpayer may contribute up to $25 to one of the following qualified parties: Democratic Party or Republican Party.

-Provides funding to local agencies to improve or expand transportation for elderly or disabled Virginians who cannot drive or use public transportation.
+Provides funding to local agencies to improve or expand transportation for older Virginians or individuals with disabilities who cannot drive or use public transportation.
 Services include transportation for jobs, medical appointments, and other essential activities.
 Write to Department for Aging and Rehabilitative Services, 8004 Franklin Farms Drive, Henrico, VA 23229-5019 or call 804.662.9333.

 Supports local artists, arts groups and schools in every city and county in Virginia.
-Write to Virginia Arts Foundation, c/o Virginia Commission for the Arts, 1001 East Broad Street, Suite 330, Richmond, VA 23219; email firstname.lastname@example.org; or call 804.225.3132.
+Write to Virginia Arts Foundation, c/o Virginia Commission for the Arts, 600 East Main Street, Suite 330, Richmond, VA 23219; email email@example.com; or call 804.225.3132.
 Visit www.arts.virginia.gov.

 Founded in 1959, the Virginia Federation of Humane Societies (VFHS) is committed to ending the unnecessary euthanasia of cats and dogs in Virginia shelters.
+In early 2017, VFHS launched “SaveVaPets - Crossing the No Kill Finish Line” with the focused goal of saving at least 90% of the dogs and cats sheltered in the Commonwealth.
+In early 2018, statistics showed that we had achieved an 86% save rate for Virginia’s sheltered dogs and cats.
 VFHS members include leaders from public and private shelters, rescue groups, veterinarians, animal control officers, and citizen advocates.
 Programs include funding for spay/ neuter and general support for local animal welfare organizations, advocating for humane laws for all animals, training for animal welfare professionals and advocates, and Spay VA which provides pet owners access to convenient and affordable spay/ neuter services.
 Your contribution to VFHS ensures a brighter future for Virginia’s animals and their caregivers.
 Write to Virginia Federation of Humane Societies, Inc. P.O.
-Box 545 Edinburg, VA 22824; email email@example.com; or call 540.335.6050.
+Box 545 Edinburg, VA 22824; email firstname.lastname@example.org; or call 540.335.6050.
 Visit www.vfhs.org.

 Spay and Neuter Fund